visiblecho/nanocontain/README.md

 # nanocontain

 The virus is spreading!
 We need a vaccine!
-But ontageous virus is unknown.
+But the contageous virus is unknown.

 You were able to isolate a few cells: Some of them contain the virus.

-But if you analyze an infected cell, the virus spreads immediately.
+Left-click a cell to analyze it.
+Analysis reveals the cell's risk level: the number of infected adjacent cells.

+If the analyzed cell is infected, however: The virus spreads and you loose!

+Prevent analyzing potentially infected cells by containing them.
-Pick a cell to analyze it.
-If it is close to an infected cell, you get an alert.
-Continue your analysis until you have found and contained all infected cells without analyzing one directly.
+Right-click a cell to toggle its containment.

+Continue your analysis until you have contained all infected cells without analyzing one directly.

 ## TODOs for MVP